tf2mandeokyi/TerraSatelliteMapper/README.md

 # TerraSatelliteMapper
 Terra++ Add-on that generates satellite imagery data into Minecraft world.<br>
+*This mod will generate images only on newly generated chunks; it won't gonna touch your precious already-generated ones*<br>

 ⚠️This mod is still in development, so use it with your own peril.

 ## Known Issues